Tijuana Cultural Center

 The Tijuana Cultural Center (CECUT) is a cultural center in the Zona Río district of Tijuana, Mexico.
 The center opened 20 October 1982, and accommodates more than a million visitors per year.

-Nowadays this iconic Tijuana institution has different programs for all ages, from classes for early stimulation for kids around 2 months and 2 years old, plastic arts and artisan workshops for children from 5 to 15 years old, and concerts, conferences, movies, documentaries, exhibitions, and services designed to entertain while educating different age groups at the same time.

 Attractions and facilities

 The centerpiece of the complex is an OMNIMAX cinema designed by architects Pedro Ramirez Vazques and Manuel Rossen Morrison.
 It is the only IMAX cinema in Tijuana, and has come to be popularly known as La Bola ("The Ball").
 The cinema, which uses a 360-degree projector to surround viewers with a panoramic image, has 308 seats.

 The OMNIMAX cinema has been part of the cultural center since the complex first opened in 1982.
 In October of that year, it premiered the film El pueblo del sol, which was made especially for the cinema's opening.
 The film presents images from the most representative regions of Mexico, and got very good reviews.
 It was the cinema's only film for 13 years.
 Today, the center offers a daily selection of films; it premieres about four films per year.